 Is there something you would like us to pray for you for?
 If so, please fill out the prayer request form below.
 Our staff will take time to pray for requests each Tuesday morning.

 Do you think God might calling you to join our team?
 If so we'd love to hear from you!
-But first, please take some time to pray, review our website, and examine the "what we're looking for" criteria and job descriptions below.
-We want to make sure you are confident that we are a good fit for you!
-When you are ready to apply, please fill out and submit an initial application through the portal below and email a copy of your resume to email@example.com.
-We will reach out to you within a few weeks!
+But first, please take some time to pray, review our website, and examine the relevant job descriptions below.
+We want to make sure you are confident that we are a good fit for you and that you are a good fit for us!
+When you are ready to apply, please submit the relevant information requested for each position following the directions each application link provides.

 Character: A ministry team, by definition, must operate with a lot of trust; character is the foundation of trustworthiness.
 We expect each other to operate with Christ-like maturity and to be quick to make things right when things go off the rails.
 While its true that we’re all in process in many ways, we expect a foundation of humility, honesty, and unselfishness from each other.